|HPS 0410||Einstein for Everyone|

 is greater than

 This principle tells us that the indeterminacy in position and momentum when multiplied together can never get smaller than h/2π.
 To see what that amounts to, imagine that we have a wave packet that has the least indeterminacy allowed, so that the quantites multiplied equal h/2π.
 If we then somehow further reduce the indeterminacy of the momentum of this wave packet, it follows from the principle that we must increase the indeterminacy of the wave packet's position.
 For the two quantities multiplied together can never get smaller than h/2π.
+It is as if they are on a see-saw or teeter-totter:

 Conversely, if we reduce the indeterminacy of the wave packet's position, then we must increase the indeterminacy of its momentum.
 Just this was the process we saw when we started to form a wave packet by superposing waves of different momentum.
 As we add more waves of different momentum, we can narrow the spatial spread of the wave packet, but only at the cost of increasing the spread in momentum.